-According to our reports, users faced the black screen due to a recent Insiders software update.
-Microsoft has publically acknowledged the issue and directed to reset the console.
+According to our reports, users faced a black screen due to a recent Insiders software update.
+Microsoft has publically acknowledged the issue and directed us to reset the console.
 We have covered the workaround for this problem in the fixes listed below

 Lately, several users have been encountering a Black Screen on their Xbox consoles.
 Even though this issue is known to affect almost all variants including X and S variants, Xbox One seems to be affected the most out of all.
 This screen is also known as Black screen of death amongst the Xbox community.

 We noticed a behavior as well where a user experiences a Black Screen of death in Xbox after the standard green booting screen of Xbox One consoles.

 - Use cases